 Results: In the pilot program's first four months in the Calgary market, more than 25,000 guests activated a Perks card and more than 20,000 free beverage Perks have been awarded to members, driving a measurable increase in guest traffic and visit frequency.

-Although successful, the program was put on hold until another agency partner completes a coast-to-coast rebrand of Second Cup as a whole (which has since also been put on hold).
+Although successful, the program was put on hold until another agency partner completes a coast-to-coast rebrand of Second Cup as a whole.

 Brief: Elevate the design of the website and create a unified suite of documents, social media assets, and collateral worthy of the amazing service and serene location of this vacation rental property.
 The owners are looking to increase rates for the upcoming season and wanted an upgraded public profile.